Digital television in Malaysia: HDTV

 RTM initiated its inaugural high-definition television (HDTV) trials in 2008, with the Beijing Olympic Games, of which RTM test-broadcast the opening and closing ceremony, and several events on HD.

 In late 2009, Astro launched Astro B.yond as a personal video recorder and a high-definition television service.

-As of July 2013, Media Prima group chief financial officer Mohamad Ariff Ibrahim told that Media Prima will launch high definition (HD) simulcast for one of its four terrestrial television stations as early as the first half of year 2014.
-But, audiences are still suffered with SD resolution and stretched 4:3 scale format in most 16:9 TV that majority people own nowadays.
-Media Prima only start to broadcast selected programmes at 16:9 SD starting from 31 December 2016, however the idents, programme previews, adverts, 4:3 contents and some widescreen programmes remain on 4:3 and improperly stretched (sometimes letterboxed).
+As of July 2013, Media Prima group chief financial officer Mohamad Ariff Ibrahim said that Media Prima will launch high definition (HD) simulcast for one of its four terrestrial television stations as early as the first half of 2014.
+But, audiences are still suffering with SD resolution and stretched 4:3 scale format in most 16:9 TV that the majority of people own nowadays.
+Media Prima only started to broadcast selected programmes at 16:9 SD starting from 31 December 2016.
+However, the idents, programme previews, adverts, 4:3 content and some widescreen programmes remain on 4:3 and improperly stretched (sometimes letterboxed).

-In early 2015, NJOI began the HD service that will automatically available for free for all NJOI customers starting from 1 February.
+In early 2015, NJOI began the HD service that will be automatically available for free for all NJOI customers starting from 1 February.